realty

 Summary

-• to take advantage of a good location,
+• take advantage of a good location,

-• to negotiate the selling price downwards,
+• negotiate down the selling price,

-Take advantage of a better location
+Take advantage of a good location

 Benefit from a lower selling price

-Because of the renovation work required, older properties are often listed at more affordable prices than new builds or recently renovated homes.This price difference can represent significant savings — sometimes 10 to 20% less, or even more if major renovations are needed.
+Because of the renovations required, older properties are often listed at more affordable prices than new builds or recently renovated homes.
+This price difference can represent significant savings, around 10 to 20 % less, or even more if major renovations are needed.

 NOTE

-Notary fees for an older property are higher than for a new one — typically around 7 to 8%, compared to 2 to 3% for new builds.
+Notary fees for an older property are higher than for a new one – typically around 7 to 8 %, compared to 2 to 3 % for new builds.
 That said, renovation costs are not included in the calculation of notary fees, which can represent a significant saving in the overall cost of your real estate project.

 Arrange the interior according to your tastes

-Buying a property to renovate gives you the freedom to transform the space and create a home that truly reflects your style.You can design each room according to your personal tastes and break away from the standard layouts seen everywhere.The result?
-A home that feels like you — a cozy retreat after a long day, or a space you’re proud to share with friends and family.
+Buying a property to renovate gives you the freedom to transform the space and create a home that truly reflects your style.
+You can design each room according to your personal tastes and break away from the overused layouts you see everywhere.
+You’ll get a home that feels like you, a cozy retreat after a long day, or a space you’re proud to share with friends and family.

 At Stéphanie and Julien’s, by Maison Kyka — a renovated Parisian penthouse with a sixties vibe in the 16th arrondissement

-The goal of any renovation is to unlock the full potential of the property, striking the right balance between originality and practicality.
+The goal of any renovation project is to unlock the full potential of the property, striking the right balance between originality and practicality.

 Increase the real estate value of the property